 - Field Program itineraries (content and pacing) are designed with undergraduate students as the primary audience.
 This is not always a good fit for every Lifelong Learner due to age or physical ability. - There is a strict no-alcohol policy for all voyagers (including LLLs) on single-day Field Programs.
-On overnight programs, participants can drink responsibly in the evening free time only. - On overnight programs, LLLs can choose to pay extra to request a single room.
+On overnight programs, participants may drink responsibly in the evening free time only. - On overnight programs, LLLs may elect to request single room occupancy for a fee.
 However, the single room is not guaranteed until the roster is finalized (usually around 60 days before arrival in port). - Lifelong Learners register for Field Programs via the online portal following the same process as students.
 Registration instructions and other essential documents, such as cancellation policies and registration deadlines, can also be found on the portal and apply to all voyagers. - All registration and cancellation policies apply to Lifelong Learners. - Children ages 5-12 are eligible for child pricing (50%).
-(Eligibility is determined by age on embarkation day.)
+Eligibility is determined by age on embarkation day.
 Contact the Field Office to discuss.